dcoeurjo/lectureDG/source/c-gd-contour-estimateurs.rst

 .. admonition:: Thm.

-    For a family of shape with onvex `C^3`:math:-boundary and bounded curvature, `\exists h_0 \in  \mathbb{R}^+`:math:, for any `h \le h_0`:math:, setting `r=k h^{\frac{1}{3}}`:math:, we have
+    For a family of shape with convex `C^3`:math:-boundary and bounded curvature, `\exists h_0 \in  \mathbb{R}^+`:math:, for any `h \le h_0`:math:, setting `r=k h^{\frac{1}{3}}`:math:, we have
     ............